ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Playing Cards & the horizon
 The horizon gives you a chance to see what your opponent is doing and react to it.

-To play a card, you must meet it's source requirement and pay it's costs.
+To play a card, you must meet it's source devotion requirement and pay it's costs.

 When you play a card or ability, it goes to the horizon zone, and the player who did not play the card becomes the active player, who may then take an action or pass.
 Any new cards/effects put into the horizon zone are placed above other cards/abilities already there.
 Once any player passes after doing nothing or only taking actions at infinite speed (such as channeling cards), all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom